The Devil’s Disciple, by George Bernard Shaw (Irish classic, play)

 The above description sounds serious, but the play itself is quite satirical.
 While Dudgeon is certainly a Christ figure, he is an unlikely and irreverent one, although he fills this role in a way I don’t find offensive.
 I love satire, however, so if you don’t, you might come away from this play with a different opinion.
 The mix-up of identities that leads to Dudgeon going to the gallows will inevitably remind readers of the switch that occurs between Charles Darnay and Sydney Carton in A Tale of Two Cities, by Charles Dickens.
 One of the primary differences between Carton and Dudgeon, however, is that Carton acts on feelings of sincere love, and Dudgeon sets out to sacrifice himself for entirely different reasons:

-Even that quotation from Richard Dudgeon sounds too grave to give you a feel for the humor in this play, so here are a couple of examples of it from Act 3:
+Even that quotation from Richard Dudgeon sounds too grave to give you a feel for the humor in this play, so here are a couple of examples of it:

 RICHARD.
 I think you might have the decency to treat me as a prisoner of war, and shoot me like a man instead of hanging me like a dog.